wp-plugins/wordpress-bootstrap-css/readme.txt

 1. Upload this whole folder to your '/wp-content/plugins/' directory
 1. From the plugins page within Wordpress locate the plugin 'Wordpress Bootstrap CSS' and click Activate

-A new menu item will appear on the left-hand side called 'Host Like Toast'.
+A new menu item will appear on the left-hand side called 'Worpit'.
 Click this menu and select Bootstrap CSS.

 Select the CSS file as desired.